fsharp/fslang-design/preview/FS-1068-open-static-classes.md

     static member M(x: 'T) = ()
 ```

-So there is no apparent requirement to allow for something like `open C<int>` because there is no need to express a `C<'T>` in F# to allow for having static members that use generics.
+So for an F#-only perspective, there is no apparent requirement to allow for something like `open C<int>` because there is no need to express a `C<'T>` in F# to allow for having static members that use generics.

-# Compatibility
-[compatibility]: #compatibility

-This is a non-breaking change.

-# Unresolved questions
-[unresolved]: #unresolved-questions

-none
+However, from an interop perspective, this may be required as some APIs may use generic type parameters on the static class, forcing users to open these with a concrete substitution when using them.